 GERD Surgery: A Mechanical Solution to a Mechanical Problem

 While long-term use of proton pump inhibitors can be dangerous for some patients, the good news is that there are minimally invasive surgical solutions that can permanently treat GERD.
-The Advanced Foregut and HPB Surgeons at AdventHealth Digestive Institute Tampa, Alexander Rosemurgy, MD, FACS, and Sharona Ross, MD, FACS, are both highly experienced in offering patients a procedure called fundoplication that tightens the closure of the LES valve between the esophagus and the stomach.
+The Advanced Foregut and HPB Surgeon at AdventHealth Digestive Institute Tampa, Sharona Ross, MD, FACS, is highly experienced in offering patients a procedure called fundoplication that tightens the closure of the LES valve between the esophagus and the stomach.

 “GERD is a mechanical problem that requires a mechanical solution,” says Dr. Ross.
 “By using surgery to tighten the LES valve and repairing any hernia that is present, the valve can once again keep stomach contents out of the esophagus, and the patient is cured of GERD.”

-Together, Dr. Ross and Dr. Rosemurgy have performed more than 3,500 of these fundoplication procedures.
+Dr. Ross performed more than 3,500 of these fundoplication procedures.
 If a patient has never had a fundoplication before, the surgeons will likely offer them a laparo-endoscopic single site (LESS) procedure.
 Because this procedure involves only a 1.2 cm incision in the patient’s belly button, it is often called “scarless surgery”; the procedure is so minimally invasive that the patient will not look like he or she even had an operation.
-While this approach to fundoplication is not right for every patient, Dr. Ross and Dr. Rosemurgy can also offer other non-surgical solutions such as transoral incisionless fundoplication or the Stretta procedure to arrive at similar GERD treatment results.
+While this approach to fundoplication is not right for every patient, Dr. Ross can also offer other non-surgical solutions such as transoral incisionless fundoplication or the Stretta procedure to arrive at similar GERD treatment results.

 After GERD surgery, a large majority of patients find that their symptoms are reduced enough that they can stop taking proton pump inhibitors or other medications that only mask their reflux issue while leaving them at risk for esophageal cancer.
 Many patients find complete relief from GERD after being treated by one of the AdventHealth Digestive Institute Tampa surgeons.

 If you chronically take medication for GERD, you may be at high risk for esophageal cancer.
-Call Call813-615-7557 for an appointment with Dr. Ross and Dr. Rosemurgy to discuss permanent treatment for GERD.
+Call Call813-615-7557 for an appointment with Dr. Ross to discuss permanent treatment for GERD.